MSRI provides a number of services to support women in the mathematical sciences.

 The committee's recommendations led to the creation of the Summer Research for Women in Mathematics program; increased funding for family support for women mathematicians; and two named postdoctoral fellowships (honoring mathematicians Dusa Macduff and Karen Uhlenbeck).
 Learn more: CWM members →

-Groups of two to six women with partial results on an established project may submit an application to the program.
+Groups of two to six mathematicians with partial results on an established project may submit an application to the program.
 Each member of the group must have a Ph.D. in mathematics or advanced graduate standing.
 Each group may apply to be in residence at MSRI for a minimum of 2 weeks, although longer visits are possible.

-In exit surveys, participants have remarked on the benefits of distraction-free, in-person collaboration; the value of candid discussions among peers regarding family and work/life balance; and their unexpected sense of relief and comfort in sharing partial or incomplete ideas and asking questions in a women-only setting.
+In exit surveys, participants have remarked on the benefits of distraction-free, in-person collaboration; the value of candid discussions among peers regarding family and work/life balance; and their unexpected sense of relief and comfort in sharing partial or incomplete ideas and asking questions in a women-focused environment.

 Noetherian Ring (with UC Berkeley)

 The Noetherian Ring of the University of California, Berkeley's math department invites you to participate in this community of women in math during your stay at MSRI.
 The group has semi-regular meetings on Monday evenings; sometimes members meet to chat over dinner, and other times there are special discussions on topics ranging from work-life-balance to self defense.